AAPI HEROES

 The 442nd Regimental Combat Team @ Haji Moto Ramen & Sake Bar

-Brother and sister team ANDEWSAK and Victoria Kiyoko Art will be honoring their Japanese-American heritage by painting a mural of the 442nd Regimental Combat Team
+Brother and sister team ANDEWSAK and Victoria Kiyoko Art honors their Japanese-American heritage by painting a mural of the 442nd Regimental Combat Team

 The mural is displayed at Haji Moto Ramen & Sake Bar, 114 E 7th St #116, Georgetown, TX 78626.